AppImage/docs.appimage.org/source/user-guide/inspect-appimage-content.rst

 The most convenient way to inspect the content of an AppImage is to call it with the ``--appimage-extract`` or ``--appimage-mount`` option.
 This only works for type 2 AppImages, |recent_type_2|.
 If you have to inspect a type 1 AppImage, see the other options described on this page.

 .. warning::
    You should only do this if you trust the AppImage (as the runtime could be altered to execute different code, even if you use these parameters).
-If you want to inspect the AppImage as you don't trust it, you should follow the instructions in the section :ref:`using-external-tools`.
+If you want to inspect the AppImage as you don't trust it, you should follow the instructions in the section :ref:`inspect-using-external-tools`.

 --appimage-extract
 ++++++++++++++++++

 To extract the content of a type 2 AppImage without an external tool, call the AppImage with the parameter ``--appimage-extract``.
-This will cause the :ref:`ref-runtime` to create a new directory called :code:`squashfs-root` in the current working directory, containing the content of the AppImage's :ref:`AppDir <ref-appdir>`.
+This will cause the :ref:`runtime` to create a new directory called :code:`squashfs-root` in the current working directory, containing the content of the AppImage's :ref:`AppDir <appdir-specification>`.

 --appimage-mount
 ++++++++++++++++

 To mount the content of a type 2 AppImage without an external tool, call the AppImage with the parameter ``--appimage-mount``.
-This will cause the :ref:`ref-runtime` to mount the AppImage content with read-only access and return the directory it is mounted on, which can then be inspected with a file manager or another terminal window.
+This will cause the :ref:`runtime` to mount the AppImage content with read-only access and return the directory it is mounted on, which can then be inspected with a file manager or another terminal window.

 The AppImage is unmounted when the application called in the example is interrupted (e.g. by pressing :kbd:`Ctrl+C` or closing the terminal window).

-.. _using-external-tools:
+.. _inspect-using-external-tools:

 Using external tools